 V2Hsim simulation tool and methodology

 We developed a Python-based simulator, V2Hsim, designed to model 24-hour energy exchange between components in a V2H system with an hourly resolution.
 An interactive version of the tool is available online at appv2h.streamlit.app, the interface is presented in Figure 2.
-The system includes four components: home electricity demand, photovoltaic power plant (PV), the EV The energy grid is represented through hourly energy prices (peak, mid-peak, and off-peak tariffs) and used to compute the net load curve when local production and storage are insufficient.
+The system includes four components: home electricity demand, photovoltaic power plant (PV), the EV.
+The energy grid is represented through hourly energy prices (peak, mid-peak, and off-peak tariffs) and used to compute the net load curve when local production and storage are insufficient.

  Further section 2 describes the simulator’s structure in detail, starting with the input data and modelling assumptions, followed by the rule-based simulation algorithm.
 Additionally, the outputs, the calculated KPIs, and the visualization of the tool is presented.
 Finally, we present the typical UCs that can be explored through the tools interface.